Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

   placement: auto,
 ) <vscode1>

-Isabelle nowadays consists of many different components. #jedit is one such component.
+Isabelle consists of many different components. #jedit is one such component.
 When we refer to #vscode, we are actually referring to three different Isabelle components: The Isabelle _language server_, Isabelle's own patched _VSCodium_ #footnote[https://vscodium.com/] and the VSCode _extension_ binding the two together.
 Note in particular that when running #vscode, Isabelle does not actually use a standard distribution of VSCode.
 Instead, it is a custom VSCodium package.
 VSCodium is a fully open-source distribution of Microsoft's VSCode with some patches to disable telemetry as well as replacing the VSCode branding with that of VSCodium.

-Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit, as well as integrating custom Isabelle-specific fonts.
+Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit described in @isabelle-symbols, as well as integrating custom Isabelle-specific fonts.
 Since neither adding custom encodings nor including custom fonts is possible from within a VSCode extension, these patches exist instead.

 The concept of Output and State panels exist equivalently within #vscode as seen in @vscode1, although it is currently not possible to create multiple State panels for reasons outlined in @state-init.

+Generally speaking, the goal of #vscode is to mimic the functionality of #jedit as closely as possible.
+As such, many issues described and solved within this work stem from a discrepancy between the two, and #jedit will often serve as the reference implementation.

 == Language Server Protocol (LSP)